prijs/pri/readme.md

   Then, just run `npm start`, this page will route to `/example-page`.

-  **Custom markdown page style**
+  **Markdown layout**

-  Create `./src/layouts/markdown.tsx`, then all markdown pages will use this template.
+  Create `./src/layouts/markdown.tsx`, then all markdown pages will use this layout template.
 For example:

   ```tsx
   export default () => (